 The antioxidant-rich flavonoids (which give cacao its dark color), are great free radical fighters.
 This may make it a benefit in reducing the risk of certain types of cancer.

 The Aztecs and Incas rarely sweetened their chocolate.
 It wasn’t until the Spanish brought it back to Europe that iterations of the modern chocolate we eat and drink today began to emerge.
-But a growing number of chocolatiers are making chocolate with less sugar and without the dairy for a cleaner, healthier, and less cloying experience.
+But a growing number of chocolatiers are making chocolate with less sugar and without dairy for a cleaner, healthier, and less cloying experience.

 That doesn’t mean milk is out of the equation, however.
 A growing number of manufacturers are emulating the milk chocolate experiences of childhood with dairy-free milk like almond and oat.
 But just like with traditional chocolate, the real benefits come by way of the rule: the darker the better.
-Opt for a dark chocolate bar or a dark hot chocolate to reap the benefits of this magical fruit.
+Opt for a dark chocolate bar or dark hot chocolate to reap the benefits of this magical fruit.

 Vegan Chocolate Brands